7 Essential Questions to Ask a Financial Advisor

 - How often would we meet in person?

-- Are you available for virtual meetings via Skype, FaceTime, or Zoom?
+- Are you available for virtual meetings via FaceTime or Zoom?

-Another beneficial question is to ask who will be available to offer help in your advisor’s absence.
+Another beneficial question is to ask who would be available to offer help if your advisor is not available.
 For instance, if you have a question while they are gone on vacation, is someone else available to help?
 Is there a backup plan in place in the event your advisor is out due to severe illness?
-You want to be sure that someone will be able to help you should the need arise.
+You want to be sure that someone will be able to help you.

 7. What’s Their Investment Philosophy?

-When choosing an advisor, you’ll want to find someone who has a similar investment philosophy as you.
-There are many different approaches and strategies among investors.
+When choosing an advisor, you want to find someone who has the same investment philosophy as you.
+There are many different approaches and philosophies among investors.
 Your advisor’s approach should align with your beliefs, financial goals, and current life stage.

 Ask specific questions of your advisor.
 Do they create a custom portfolio for your individual needs?
 Or do they offer a few standard asset allocation options you can choose based on your goals?